ncgr/tapioca/README.md

 Now check results as necessary, in the various ./Project directories.

-* Run make deploy when ready:
+* Run make deploy when ready

 ```bash
 make deploy
 ```